Woman whose rape DNA led to her arrest sues San Francisco

 Scott said at a police commission meeting in March that he had discovered 17 crime victim profiles, 11 of them from rape kits, that were matched as potential suspects using a crime victims database during unrelated investigations.
 Scott said he believes the only person arrested was the woman who filed the lawsuit Monday.

-The woman filed the lawsuit under the alias of Jane Doe to protect her privacy, her attorney, Adante Pointer, said in a statement.
-The Associated Press generally does not name people who say they have been sexually assaulted unless they choose to be named.
+The woman filed the lawsuit under the alias of Jane Doe to protect her privacy, Pointer said The Associated Press generally does not name people who say they have been sexually assaulted unless they choose to be named.

 California allows local law enforcement crime labs to operate their own forensic databases that are separate from federal and state databases.
 The law also lets municipal labs perform forensic analysis, including DNA profiling, and use those databases — without regulation by the state or others.